305909/gym-hopper/README.md

 #### How to run the code on Google Colab

-To enable uniform domain randomization, set the custom environment `CustomHopper-source-UDR-v0` as testing environment, i.e. by setting the execution parameter `test_env` to `source-UDR`.
+To enable uniform domain randomization, set the custom environment `CustomHopper-source-UDR-v0` as testing environment, i.e. by setting the execution parameter `test_env` to `'source-UDR'`.
 For instance, train and test the SAC algorithm with uniform domain randomization by running the following command:

 ```python
 # run SAC (Soft-Actor-Critic) algorithm with UDR